travelingcircusofurbanism/website/docs/posts/portland/immigrantstory/content.md

 **Mr.Sankar:** Exactly.
 Right now, we have an exhibition hat is been shown at [the Oregon Jewish Museum](http://www.ojmche.org/) in downtown.
 We call it “Who We Are.”
 We interviewed six women who were affected by the MAX Incident over a period of one year.

 It highlights the immigrant experience - what happened to this community, how the community was feeling at that time.
-Through their personal experiences, we explore race, identity, and culture.
+You can see how their emotions, the intensity of emotions, their feelings from the exhibition.
+Through their personal expereinces, we explore race, identity, and culture.

-You can learn from individual's stories - coming to the country, growing up, childhood and then migration and settlement, did you experience racial discrimination?
-How do you do in school?
-What are your hope and fears?
-What are you afraid of?

 ### Place to celebrate diversity